Sparker-99/Admin-bot/README.md

 ![](https://i.ibb.co/mSNc5zk/df.png)

+ #### Optional Configuration

  * `colour` &mdash; You can insert a hex colour code to get that colour for all embed discord messages

- Note: colour is not mandatory you can keep the field empty
+ * `ownerid` &mdash; You can insert an administrator's or bot owner's client id to lock botinfo for administrator or bot owner
+ ___

+### Changelog
+* Upgraded to Discord.Js v12
+* Made botinfo configurable
+* Added ownerid in config file to enable or disable botinfo command for public
+* Botinfo now shows host architecture and overall Ram usage
+* Code cleanup

  Linux readme by [Zwambro](https://github.com/Zwambro)